policeman-kh/reading/1018_story.md

 The final place I want to introduce is the towncape in Denmark, Copenhagen.
 Unfortunately, this is not soccer stadium.
 But it was attractive for me because it has beautiful riverside and colorful houses.
-There is a river that runs through the area there.

 <img src="https://d1d37e9z843vy6.cloudfront.net/jp/images/3269734/700/027b7b1fa407be969e579dc9ea47890f4756cc79_5806f4d79866c_p.jpeg" width="500px">